Coffee Whey Protein Balls

 Whey protein powder gives these coffee protein balls a soft and chewy texture

 Since these protein balls contain some water, they should be stored in the refrigerator.
-They will keep in an airtight container in the fridge for up to three days.
+They will keep in an airtight container in the fridge for up to 3 days.

 You can also freeze these protein balls.
 They can be enjoyed straight from the freezer if you don’t mind a firmer texture.
 Otherwise, you can defrost them in the fridge overnight as needed.

-Chewy coffee whey protein balls in a small bowl
+Chewy coffee protein balls in a small bowl

 More protein powder recipes